BurnP3/BurnP3Plus/_scenarios/seciton4.md

 <br>

+<p id="groupAdvanced"></p>

 # **Advanced**

-# **Deterministic Inputs**

-The **Deterministic Inputs** node groups the following datasheets:

-*	Deterministic Ignition Location
-*	Deterministic Burn Conditions

-Each of these datasheets are automatically populated from the first two BurnP3+ transformers (i.e., 1 – Sample Ignitions, and 2 – Sample Burning Conditions).
+Deterministic Ignition Location and Deterministic Burn Conditions are automatically populated from the first two BurnP3+ transformers (i.e., 1 – Sample Ignitions, and 2 – Sample Burning Conditions).
 However, users may populate these tables with their own data instead of sampling them with these transformers when creating a deterministic model (e.g., when modeling historical fires, etc.).

 <p id="heading16"> <h2><b>Deterministic Ignition Location</b></h2> </p>

 **Datasheet internal name:** burnP3Plus_DeterministicIgnitionLocation

-The **Deterministic Ignition Location** datasheet can be found under the **Deterministic Inputs** node and provides information on the ignition locations in the simulation.
+The **Deterministic Ignition Location** datasheet can be found under the **Advanced** node and provides information on the ignition locations in the simulation.

 This datasheet is usually populated by the *Sample Ignitions* transformer but can be filled by hand for deterministic runs.